 Magnesium deficiency is much more prevalent in migraine sufferers than in people who don’t get migraines.
-Magnesium is a very important nutrient because it supports so many biological functions in the body – including liver detoxification, hormone regulation, nerve function, muscle relaxation and the proper constriction and dilation of our blood vessels, including those supplying the brain.
+Magnesium is a very important nutrient because it supports so many biological functions in the body including liver detoxification, hormone regulation, nerve function, muscle relaxation, and the proper constriction and dilation of our blood vessels, including those supplying the brain.

 You could be intolerant to something you’re eating.

-Sensitivity to certain foods, such as gluten, dairy, soy, alcohol, sugar, or caffeine, could be triggering your migraines.
+Sensitivity to certain foods, such as gluten, dairy, soy, alcohol, sugar, or caffeine could be triggering your migraines.
 By identifying and avoiding foods that your immune system is reacting to, you’re able to naturally decrease inflammation in your body.

 Short term stress can lead to tightness in the neck and head that may present as a tension headache or a migraine caused by constricted blood vessels.

-The stress response activates the flight-or-flight reaction, which over time can lead to impaired detoxification of toxins, hormones, and amines (e.g. histamine and thyramine that naturally occur in some aged and preserved foods like cheese, wine, and fish), all of which, when built-up or imbalanced in the body, can trigger a migraine.
+The stress response activates the fight-or-flight reaction, which over time can lead to impaired detoxification of toxins, hormones, and amines (e.g. histamine and thyramine that naturally occur in some aged and preserved foods like cheese, wine, and fish), all of which, when built-up or imbalanced in the body, can trigger a migraine.

 Chronic stress also tilts the body into a pro-inflammatory state.
-A migraine, and pain in general often signifies some level of inflammation somewhere, in this case the brain.
+A migraine, and pain in general, often signifies some level of inflammation somewhere, in this case the brain.

 Lastly, stress hormones interfere with normal thyroid hormone function and both low and high thyroid levels can cause headaches.
-Which brings us to point 4.

 You may have thyroid dysfunction.